- 建个新用户看看，如果没问题，那估计是配置文件的原因了，配置文件在 ~/.kde 或者 ~/.kde4。然后你可以：

 - If you start your desktop from kdm, this will not work.

-This page was last modified on 11 July 2012, at 14:12.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 11 July 2012, at 14:12.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.